Master’s in psychology programs

 Career outlook for psychology

-Marriage and family therapists, who usually work in mental health clinics or treatment centers, have a BLS-projected growth rate of 16% for the same period.
-This could lead to about 12,300 new jobs from 2023-33.
+Marriage and family therapists, who usually work in mental health clinics or treatment centers, have a BLS-projected growth rate of 13%.
+This could lead to about 9,800 new jobs.

 The demand for these professionals likely stems from an increased understanding of the need for mental health support and integrated healthcare.